Art/Anime Club

 Spanish Club

-The Spanish Club will be meets once a month from 3:15 – 4 p.m.
+The Spanish Club explores various cultural topics (crafts, foods, movies, etc.) from the Spanish-speaking world.
+We usually meet twice a month from 3:15 to 4 p.m.
+Listen for club meeting dates on the daily announcements.
 Students may take the late bus home or get picked up by a parent.
-All Iroquois students grades 6-8 are welcome to attend.

 Student Council